IntegrCiTy/dblayer/README.md

 Package DBLayer implements the mapping of the **Simulation Package** scheme to IntegrCiTy’s concepts for representing such a co-simulation setup, providing basically a persistence layer for co-simulation setups.
 For storing co-simulation setups to the extended 3DCityDB, package DBLayer provides class `DBWriter`.
 Upon connecting to the database, a co-simulation setup can be assigned a name and written to the database with the help of a single command.
-Setting parameters `write_meta_models` and `write_models` to `False` indicates that a co-simulation setup already defining meta-model `MetaBase` and model `BaseModel` has been previously written to the same database (otherwise the corresponding parameters should be omitted).
+Setting parameters `write_meta_models` and `write_models` to `False` indicates that a co-simulation setup already defining meta-model `MetaBase` and model `BaseModel` have been previously written to the same database (otherwise the corresponding parameters should be omitted).

 ```python
   # Create writer and connect to database.